 The Mercedes-Benz S 580e is a puzzling sedan.
 On the one hand, this imperious plug-in hybrid (PHEV) offers 90 km of electric range and even a green license plate for solo blasting down the carpool lane.
-On the flip side, the S 580e hangs on that awkward bridging point between full combustion and full electricity, bookends where Mercedes has already established effective offerings.
-So in essence, this PHEV is catered to those who aren’t ready to get their feet wet, but enjoy the safety net of both power sources to mitigate range anxiety and appease the eco-guilty conscience.
+On the flip side, the S 580e hangs on that awkward bridging point between full combustion and full electrification, bookending where Mercedes has already established effective offerings.
+In essence, this PHEV is designed for those who aren’t ready to fully commit, but appreciate the safety net of both power sources to mitigate range anxiety and appease their eco-conscious minds.

 But why bother?
-If efficiency is a priority, what about the fully-electric EQS 580 Sedan instead which offers a whopping 547 km of guilt-free range.
+If efficiency is a priority, consider the fully electric EQS 580 Sedan, which offers a remarkable 547 km of guilt-free range.
 Okay, you don’t want to jump ship to electric just yet.
 Fine.
-Then Mercedes also offers a base model S 500 ($143,000) with a mild-hybrid inline-six engine that accelerates faster than the S 580e.
-PHEV luxury sedans are living in rarified air at the moment, with its only real competitors being the Volvo S90 Recharge, Porsche Panamera Turbo E-Hybrid, and Bentley Flying Spur.
+Mercedes also offers a base model, the S 500 ($143,000), with a mild-hybrid inline-six engine that accelerates faster than the S 580e.
+PHEV luxury sedans are living in rarified air at the moment, with their only real competitors being the Volvo S90 Recharge, Porsche Panamera Turbo E-Hybrid, and Bentley Flying Spur.
 Every other automaker has skipped the PHEV route and invested their beans into a fully electric offering instead.

 But there is value to be found, and that depends on how you drive the S-Class.
 It helps that the S 580e ($155,600) costs the same as the V8-powered S 580 ($155,800), but there are stark differences.
 Up front, the S 580e utilizes a turbocharged 3.0-litre inline-six paired with a 21.5 kWh lithium-ion battery, good for a combined 510 horsepower and 553 lb-ft of torque.
 Of course, those combined numbers never tell the full story, and never feel like their equivalent combustion-driven outputs.
 But it’s enough to launch the S 580e from 0-100 km/h in 5.1 seconds, two-tenths slower than the S 500 and seven-tenths slower than the S 580.

-The S 580e delivers decent low-end acceleration but it progresses to a more glacial pace once in triple-digit territory.
-The electric motor tags in seamlessly to assist, playing behind the scenes and ensuring no intrusion.
-Be that as it may, the powertrain is not nearly as smooth or as quiet as the V8.
+The S 580e delivers decent low-end acceleration, but it progresses to a more glacial pace once in triple-digit territory.
+The electric motor tags in seamlessly to assist, playing a supporting role behind the scenes and ensuring no intrusion.
+Nevertheless, the powertrain is not nearly as smooth or quiet as the V8.
 It lacks that layer of polish and the bandwidth of the latter, and there’s a noticeable and unpleasant whine when the six-cylinder wakes up from its slumber, nicking away from the upscale atmosphere.
 We also discovered poor low-speed gear transitions when crawling to a halt, but this was infrequent.
 The brakes could use some work.
-The pedal becomes mushy and springboard-like the harder it’s depressed, making it difficult to modulate a smooth stop, not what’s needed for a luxury limo destined to ferry elite passengers.
+The pedal becomes mushy and springy, the harder it’s depressed, making it difficult to modulate a smooth stop, which is not what’s needed for a luxury limo destined to ferry elite passengers.
 Non-PHEV S-Class models do not have this issue.

 As with many PHEVs, their fuel efficiency is undeniably effective.
 On an empty battery, we averaged 6.0 L/100km on the highway, and 10.1 with a mix of city and highway.
 In comparison, the V8-powered S 580 we tested two years ago yielded 15.0 L/100km over city and highway.
 A full battery charge lasted us 70 km under frigid ambient temperatures and with the cabin heaters and heated seats on.